Self-Hosted Server Guide

 All data is stored in a data/ directory next to the server binary.
 The full directory structure:

-gamevox-server (or gamevox-server.exe on Windows) data/ community.db SQLite database: channels, groups, permissions, settings community.db-wal Write-ahead log (auto-managed by SQLite) content.db SQLite database: messages, files, reactions, read state content.db-wal Write-ahead log files/ Uploaded file attachments emojis/ Custom server emojis soundboard/ Soundboard audio clips backups/ 2026-03-15_140000/ Timestamped backup snapshot directory backup_community_*.db Community database snapshot backup_content_*.db Content database snapshot manifest_*.json File manifest files_backup_*.zip Small files zip (under 100 MB) large_files/ Individual zips of files over 100 MB
+gamevox-self-hosted-server (or gamevox-self-hosted-server.exe on Windows) data/ community.db SQLite database: channels, groups, permissions, settings community.db-wal Write-ahead log (auto-managed by SQLite) content.db SQLite database: messages, files, reactions, read state content.db-wal Write-ahead log audit.db SQLite database: activity log (not backed up, safe to delete) files/ Uploaded file attachments emojis/ Custom server emojis soundboard/ Soundboard audio clips backups/ 2026-03-15_140000/ Timestamped backup snapshot directory backup_community_*.db Community database snapshot backup_content_*.db Content database snapshot manifest_*.json File manifest files_backup_*.zip Small files zip (under 100 MB) large_files/ Individual zips of files over 100 MB

 Moving your server: To move your self-hosted server to a different machine, stop the server, copy the entire directory (binary + data/ folder), and start it on the new machine.
 That's it.